-On October 17, the recreational use of cannabis becomes legal in Canada.
-With that comes new laws and penalties around driving under the influence of cannabis (and other drugs), new screening and testing measures to detect impaired drivers and new education and awareness efforts to emphasize the risks and consequences of driving high.
+On October 17 2018, the recreational use of cannabis became legal in Canada.
+With that came new laws and penalties around driving under the influence of cannabis (and other drugs), new screening and testing measures to detect impaired drivers and new education and awareness efforts to emphasize the risks and consequences of driving high.
 Here, MADD Canada answers some of the key questions we have been receiving about cannabis legalization and driving under the influence of cannabis.

 - What is Cannabis?